juliangut/docker-phpdev/README.md

 _Note: if you use your custom format remember to escape the string for use in "sed" command_

+#### USER_UID and USER_GID?

+_Where did USER_UID and USER_GID environment variables go?_

+On previous versions of this containers there was a need to set user's UID and GID in order to avoid file permission problems between container's and host's user, either by environment variables or docker run parameters.

+This need has been completely removed and the situation has been vastly improved by automatically detecting those values from mounted `app` volume thanks to some _heuristic magic_.
+This means anything you do inside container will have same permissions as your host's user, as long as you mount the volume

 ## Volumes

 #### /app

 The default working directory.
-You should mount your project root path in this volume.
+You should mount your project root path in this volume

 #### /var/log/php

-Logging volume for PHP and PHP-FPM logs and Xdebug log, profile and trace files.
+Logging volume for PHP and PHP-FPM logs and Xdebug log, profile and trace files

 ## Usage